software-mansion/react-native-gesture-handler/docs/docs/api2/pan-gesture.md

 ### `minDist(value: number)`

-Minimum distance the finger (or multiple finger) need to travel before the handler [activates](../state.md#active).
+Minimum distance the finger (or multiple finger) need to travel before the gesture [activates](../state.md#active).
 Expressed in points.

 ### `minPointers(value: number)`

-A number of fingers that is required to be placed before handler can [activate](../state.md#active).
+A number of fingers that is required to be placed before gesture can [activate](../state.md#active).
 Should be a higher or equal to 0 integer.

 ### `maxPointers(value: number)`

-When the given number of fingers is placed on the screen and handler hasn't yet [activated](../state.md#active) it will fail recognizing the gesture.
+When the given number of fingers is placed on the screen and gesture hasn't yet [activated](../state.md#active) it will fail recognizing the gesture.
 Should be a higher or equal to 0 integer.

 ### `activeOffsetX(value: number | number[])`

-Range along X axis (in points) where fingers travels without activation of handler.
-Moving outside of this range implies activation of handler.
+Range along X axis (in points) where fingers travels without activation of gesture.
+Moving outside of this range implies activation of gesture.
 Range can be given as an array or a single number.
 If range is set as an array, first value must be lower or equal to 0, a the second one higher or equal to 0.
 If only one number `p` is given a range of `(-inf, p)` will be used if `p` is higher or equal to 0 and `(-p, inf)` otherwise.

 ### `activeOffsetY(value: number | number[])`

-Range along Y axis (in points) where fingers travels without activation of handler.
-Moving outside of this range implies activation of handler.
+Range along Y axis (in points) where fingers travels without activation of gesture.
+Moving outside of this range implies activation of gesture.
 Range can be given as an array or a single number.
 If range is set as an array, first value must be lower or equal to 0, a the second one higher or equal to 0.
 If only one number `p` is given a range of `(-inf, p)` will be used if `p` is higher or equal to 0 and `(-p, inf)` otherwise.

 ### `failOffsetY(value: number | number[])`

-When the finger moves outside this range (in points) along Y axis and handler hasn't yet activated it will fail recognizing the gesture.
+When the finger moves outside this range (in points) along Y axis and gesture hasn't yet activated it will fail recognizing the gesture.
 Range can be given as an array or a single number.
 If range is set as an array, first value must be lower or equal to 0, a the second one higher or equal to 0.
 If only one number `p` is given a range of `(-inf, p)` will be used if `p` is higher or equal to 0 and `(-p, inf)` otherwise.

 ### `failOffsetX(value: number | number[])`

-When the finger moves outside this range (in points) along X axis and handler hasn't yet activated it will fail recognizing the gesture.
+When the finger moves outside this range (in points) along X axis and gesture hasn't yet activated it will fail recognizing the gesture.
 Range can be given as an array or a single number.
 If range is set as an array, first value must be lower or equal to 0, a the second one higher or equal to 0.
 If only one number `p` is given a range of `(-inf, p)` will be used if `p` is higher or equal to 0 and `(-p, inf)` otherwise.